The Energy Crunch, in Six Paragraphs

 Over the past few weeks, the world has sleepwalked into an energy crunch.
 The benchmark price of a barrel of crude oil is up more than 25 percent from its August low.
 In Asia, natural-gas prices are approaching an all-time high.
 The risk of a spillover is high: China, for instance, is not able to secure enough coal to run its mighty power plants, so it has implemented severe cutbacks and periodic blackouts.
 In response, factories have shut down and production lines have slowed, which is worsening shortages of goods and commodities.
 One of those commodities is processed silicon, which is getting more expensive—which, finally, is driving up the cost of solar panels.
 It is an irony of our incomplete, abortive energy transition that a shortage of Chinese coal can increase the price of solar panels in America.

 The crunch is caused by a mess of factors.
 At the top level, the same factors causing shortages of nearly every type of good are also holding back the world’s energy production: that is, there is still a global pandemic happening.
 But it has been intensified by stupid geopolitical decisions and poor planning.
-As with every other rupture in the global economy, the ruptures suggest that the world might be breaking into a new regime.
+As with every other rupture in the global economy, these ruptures suggest that the world might be breaking into a new regime.
 After 12 years of crisis recovery and too-small government deficits, a decade when depressed demand was the world’s biggest problem, we are suddenly bursting into a world of tight supplies.

 Here’s a guide to the four main energy sources around the world right now—and how they’re jostling one another into new positions: